jyu2100/regex_seq_search/README.md

     - Since the data file for part 2 exceeds 200 MB, loading it entirely into memory may cause performance issues.
     - **Design**
         - ~~Scan the xml file line by line~~ (A very long line may still cause performance issues).
-        - Read the xml file in chunks.
+        - Read the xml file in chunks (default to 1MB).
         - Only handle the data within the opening and closing tags of TSeq_sequence.
-        - Stream data (levelaging Python generator) one chunk (default to 1MB) at a time.
+        - Stream data (levelaging Python generator) one chunk (default to 1MB) at a time for pattern matching.
 2. **Searching for <TSeq_sequence> tag split across two file chunks**
     - <TSeq_sequence> tag may be split across chunks when reading file in chunks.
     - **Design**